mpanunto/PanunTools/README.md

 # Panuntools

-A GitHub repository of tools that may be useful to GISS on wildfire incidents.
-Created by [Matt Panunto](https://github.com/mpanunto)
+A GitHub repository of tools that may be useful to GISS on wildfire incidents, created by [Matt Panunto](https://github.com/mpanunto)

 ## About

-Panuntools is a very cleverly named toolbox of script tools.
+Panuntools is a *very* cleverly named toolbox of script tools.

 1. [Calculate Ownership](docs/README_CalculateOwnership.md)
 2. [Create Fire Progression](docs/README_CreateFireProgression.md)